DuyDan2706/ShoppeClone2023/REAdME.md

-# Dự án Shopee Clone Typescript
+#  Shopee Clone Typescript
  ### Created by
   [DanTD](https://www.facebook.com/duydan272000)

-## Chức năng trong dự án
+## Functions in the project

 - Authentication module: Management by JWT